 Fining console tables that fit in a small space is perfection and this is one of them.

-I learned that it wasn’t made of solid wood and it was actually made of an oak veneer so I didn’t feel bad painting it.
+This table wasn’t made of solid wood.
+It was actually made of an oak veneer so I didn’t feel bad painting it.

 Step 2: Cleaning The Table